 PhD in Reintroduction Biology

-I live and work in Australia's arid zone and am passionate about conserving our desert ecosystems.
-I am currently an ARC Future Fellow and Scientia Fellow at the University of New South Wales.
-My interests include improving the plight of threatened species through conducting research and then directly applying the learnings to conservation management and reintroductions.
-I have conducted research and/or reintroductions on a range of arid species such as bilbies, quolls, bandicoots, dunnarts, ampurtas, bettongs, numbats, malleefowl, kowaris, hopping mice, woma pythons, possums and stick-nest rats.
-My research focuses on large scale field experiments designed to improve the plight of threatened species through adaptive management.
-I have a special interest in creating conservation partnerships that combine research with on ground outcomes and have co-founded four on-ground conservation initiatives; Arid Recovery, Tetepare Island, Wild Deserts and Middleback Alliance.
+I am a wildlife ecologist and conservation biologist who is passionate about conserving our desert ecosystems.
+My research interests include rewilding, mammal behaviour, threatened species management and predator/prey interactions.
+I aim to improve the plight of threatened species through conducting applied research and applying the learnings to conservation management.
+I study a range of species including bilbies, quolls, bandicoots, bettongs, numbats, malleefowl, woma pythons, phascogales and stick-nest rats.
+My research focuses on large scale field experiments designed to improve adaptive management and translocation success.
+I have a special interest in creating conservation partnerships that combine research with on ground outcomes (Arid Recovery, Tetepare Island, Wild Deserts and Middleback Alliance).
 I supervise students who wish to conduct field experiments in desert areas that will directly contribute to improved conservation outcomes.